ChinSekYi/Machine-Learning-Projects/image-classification/README.md

 ## Pytorch code
-Pytorch's optim
-- constructs an optimizer object that holds the current state of the object, it then updates the parameters based on the computed gradients.
-- a fundamental tool for the network to learn and update its weights from backpropagation.

-`optim.SGD` -> stochastic gradient desccent
+Pytorch's `optim.SGD` stochastic gradient desccent:
+Arguments:
-`net.parameters()` -> gets the learnable parameters of the CNN
+- `net.parameters()` -> gets the learnable parameters of the CNN
-`lr` -> learning rate of the gradient descent (how big of a step to take)
+- `lr` -> learning rate of the gradient descent (how big of a step to take)
-`momentum` -> helps accelerate gradient vectors in the right directions, which leads to faster converging.
+- `momentum` -> helps accelerate gradient vectors in the right directions, which leads to faster converging.

 Connection between `loss.backward()` and `optimiser.step()`